Kassler

+In The Netherlands, a cold, thinly sliced version to be used in sandwiches is widely available under the name "casselerrib" as a variety on ham.

 A similar dish, hamburgerryg, is eaten in Denmark.
 In this variation the meat is boiled.
-It is often served with a glace of either honey or mustard.
+It is often served with a glaze of honey and mustard.
 In Norway, hamburgerrygg is smoked, while the unsmoked variant is called benfri svinekam.
 In Iceland, hamborgarhryggur is a traditional Christmas dinner.

 Also a similar dish, baleron, is eaten in Poland.